mytardis/mytardis/docs/ref/app_migration.rst

  * Provide some mechanism for end users to influence which files are migrated, or not.

- * Implement functionality for restoring archived experiments.
+ * Implement functionality for manual restoring archived experiments and/or on-demand fetching and restoring of datafiles.

  * Work needs to be done on configuration of the destinations and providers ... so configuration details are liable to change.